andrevidela/Research-report/Thesis/index.md

 As you can see we can't really tell what's going on  between X and Y, they aren't related directly, but we can tell that they are both smaller than W and greater than Z

 ## Linear types
-Linear types describe values that can be used exactly 0 times, exactly 1 time or have no restriction put on them
+Linear types describe values that can be used exactly 0 times, exactly 1 time or have no restrictions put on them

 ## Linearity / Multiplicity

 Used interchangeably most of the time.
-They refer the the number of times a variable is expected to be used.
-Technically there is a slight difference between those three terms:
+They refer to the number of times a variable is expected to be used.
+Technically, there is a slight difference between those three terms:

 - Linearity refers to variables that can be used exactly once
 - Multiplicity refers to the number of times a variable can be used.
 Not only exactly once, and not only just numbers.

 ## Monad
 A mathematical structure that allows to encapsulate _change in a context_.
-For example `Maybe` is a Monad because it creates a context in which the values we are manipulating might be absent.
+For example, `Maybe` is a Monad because it creates a context in which the values we are manipulating might be absent.
 Formally, a monad is a triple between an indexed set $X_i$ a `bind` operation $X_a \to (a \to X_b) \to X_b$ and a `pure` operation $1 \to X_a$

 ## Pattern matching